 Ransomware cartels are employing new tactics to extort money, according to a new report by cyber risk analytics provider CyberCube.

-Gangs of cyber criminals are organising themselves along the lines of drug cartels and changing their strategy of attack in order to keep ahead of authorities’ efforts to stamp them out, according to the report, Enterprise Ransomware: Assessing the future threat and what it means for (re)insurers.
+Gangs of cyber criminals are organizing themselves along the lines of drug cartels and changing their strategy of attack in order to keep ahead of authorities’ efforts to stamp them out, according to the report, Enterprise Ransomware: Assessing the future threat and what it means for (re)insurers.
 These cartels are formed to execute ransomware campaigns collaboratively, expanding hackers’ playbooks to include so-called “double extortion,” data exfiltration and data modification.

 The report predicts that, in 2021, cyber criminal cartels behind ransomware campaigns will be responsible for the majority of attritional losses in the insurance market, and possibly even aggregation events due to cyberattacks.